golems/grip2_plugin/README.md

 example2
 ========

  Example2 is a planning tab example.
-The original planning tab example has been ported to grip2.
+The original planning tab example(for grip1)has been ported to grip2.

 Directory Overview